This Halacha is an excerpt from our Sefer

 Q&A on eating Matzah within 30 days

 According to our custom, may one eat Matzah Kefula or Nefucha within thirty days before Pesach?

 No. One is to avoid eating Matzah even if it is possibly Chametz, such as a Kefula or Nefucha.
-However, there are opinions which allow eating such Matzah until Erev Pesach even for those who avoid Matzah starting thirty days beforehand.
+However, there are opinions who allow eating such Matzah until Erev Pesach, even for those who avoid Matzah starting thirty days beforehand.